AlessioCasco/Automerge/README.md

 ## What it does at every run:
 * Gets all pull requests from every repo listed in the config
-* Filters out the ones that don't have the prexif set in the config
+* Filters out the ones that don't have the prefix set in the config
   * If the pull request is new and has no comments:
     * Syncs the branch with master if needed, waits for all the checks to pass and finally writes `atlantis plan` as a comment into the pull request
   * If the pull request is planned and has no diffs: